-If you want to be one of the best at multiplayer games you’re going to need a high-quality headset.
-This will allow you to communicate with your team better and may actually give you advance warning of where your opponents are.
+If you want to be one of the best at multiplayer games, you’re going to require a high-quality headset.
+This will allow you to communicate with your team better and may even warn you of where your rivals are.

 However, we know that these headsets can be expensive.
 That’s why we’ve created a list of the best gaming headsets under 100 dollars – these come with many of the benefits of high-end headsets while costing just a fraction of the price.

 How To Pick The Right Gaming Headset

 A lot of people buy gaming headsets based on their appearance, but there are actually several other factors you should consider before committing to one.
 Let’s address a few of these now.

 Most headsets will list their frequency response somewhere on the packing, but it’s not always clear what this means.
 Essentially, the frequency response refers to the range of sounds that the headset can accurately reproduce without distortion.

 So what is a good response?
 Well, 20Hz – 20kHz is fairly standard and is the range of hearing for most people.
 This means that larger responses may not actually sound any better – this depends entirely on the user, sound profile, and headset components.

 Frequency response is usually given either as two numbers (e.g. 20Hz – 20kHz) or in graph form.
 The image above shows a very balanced frequency response that doesn’t prioritize bass or treble – this response would be great for almost any purpose because it doesn’t have any significant shortcomings.